anthonycorletti/astrobase-showcase/pytorch-ml-lifecycle/README.md

+# PyTorch ML Lifecycle

-collecting data, training, and deploying models used by an api with pytorch on gcp
+Collecting data, training, and deploying models used by an api with PyTorch on EKS.